 MENTAL NOTE: PICK UP THOSE BEADS AFTER I CHANGE THIS DIAPER.

-I went into my daughter’s bedroom to get the wipes and a new diaper and cleaned my 18-month-old while repeating in my head, don’t forget about those beads, get the beads after this…. beads, beads, beads.
+I went into my kiddo’s bedroom to get the wipes and a new diaper and cleaned my 18-month-old while repeating in my head, don’t forget about those beads, get the beads after this…. beads, beads, beads.

 I remembered the beads and while I was cleaning them up I reminded myself to remember to flip the laundry.
 But then I moved onto making lunch and while I was making lunch I remembered I needed to call the doctor back then made a mental note to change the sheets in Natalie’s crib and forgot about the laundry forever.